 To quantify the effect of the wall on the trajectory of a particle, a series of experiments was performed with a free swinging immersed pendulum.
 The trajectories for a particle colliding with the wall and for a free swinging particle were compared for the same particle and the same initial release angle.
-The viscosity of the interstitial fluid was varied between $1 \times 10^{-3} \,\mathrm{Pa} \cdot \mathrm{s}$ and $12 \times 10^{-3} \,\mathrm{Pa} \cdot \mathrm{s}$.
+The viscosity of the interstitial fluid was varied between 1×10^{-3} Pa · s and 12×10^{-3} Pa · s.
 Figure 5.1 shows the trajectories for five cases.
 The velocities have been nondimensionalized by the velocity of the particle at a distance of 1.5 particle diameters from the wall.
 As seen in the figure, the velocity of the particle decreases due to viscous drag even before it reaches the vicinity of the wall.
 Note that, when the wall is present, there is a further reduction in the velocity of the particle as it approaches the wall.
 This additional retardation is due to an added mass effect, since the particle can no longer push the fluid forward ahead of its path and instead has to displace the fluid in a direction parallel to the wall.
-For St = 9 based on the impact velocity, the particle starts
+For St = 9 based on the impact velocity, the particle starts decelerating at approximately 0.5 particle diameters from the wall, well ahead of the actual collision.
+This reduction of the velocity is also noticeable for St = 13, 31, and 47 based on the impact velocity.
+By comparing the two trajectories, a distance, h_w , can be defined as a critical distance at which the velocity of the particle has dropped 5% below the velocity it would have if the wall were not there.
+The ratio of h_w to d_p is shown in Figure 5.2, indicating a decrease in h_w/d_p with Stokes number.
+For St = 68, there is no apparent deceleration due to the presence of the wall.
+The seemingly low velocity value for the last datum in Figure 5.1(e) is a consequence of the numerical differentiation of the position data obtained from the high-speed video; similar artifacts are observed in Figures 2.4 and 2.5.
+Figure 5.2 also shows the coefficients of restitution for the five experiments.
+Rebound did not occur for St = 9.

-Figure 5.1: Comparison of the velocity-position plots for a particle colliding with a wall (\triangle) and a free swinging pendulum (\Box) .
+Figure 5.1: Comparison of the velocity-position plots for a particle colliding with a wall (\triangle) and a free swinging pendulum (\Box).
 The subfigures correspond to the conditions indicated by the corresponding points in Figure 5.2.

-Figure 5.2: Coefficients of restitution (\circ) and critical distances (\diamond) corresponding to five trials with a 6.35 mm glass bead impacting on a Zerodur wall, immersed in glycerol-water mixtures with viscosities between (a) $11.6 \times 10^{-3} \, \text{Pa} \cdot \text{s}$ and (e) $2.2 \times 10^{-3} \, \text{Pa} \cdot \text{s}$.
+Figure 5.2: Coefficients of restitution (\circ) and critical distances (\diamond) corresponding to five trials with a 6.35 mm glass bead impacting on a Zerodur wall, immersed in glycerol-water mixtures with viscosities between (a) 11.6×10^{-3} Pa \cdot s and (e) 2.2×10^{-3} Pa \cdot s.
 The points are plotted as a function of the impact Stokes number, $StV_c/V{-1.5}$.